ProjectPythia/pythia-foundations/appendix/glossary.md

 : A common feature of collaborative development platforms such as {term}`GitHub` used to track bugs, request features, and manage work related for a specific repository.

 Jupyter Notebooks
 : The Jupyter Notebook software is an open-source web application that allows you to create and share Jupyter Notebooks (`*.ipynb` files).
 Jupyter Notebooks contain executable code, LaTeX equations, visualizations (e.g., plots, pictures), and narrative text.
 The code does not have to just be Python, other languages such as Julia or R are supported as well.
 Jupyter Notebooks are celebrated for their interactive output that allows movement between code, code output, explanations, and more code - similar to how scientists think and solve problems.
 Jupyter Notebooks can be thought of as a living, runnable publication and make for a great presentation platform.
-See also {term}`Jupyter Kernels`, {term}`Jupyter Lab`, {term}`Jupyter Hub`, {term}`Binder`, and {term}`BinderHub`.
+See also {term}`Jupyter Kernels`, {term}`JupyterLab`, {term}`JupyterHub`, {term}`Binder`, and {term}`BinderHub`.

 Jupyter Kernels
 : Software engines and their environments (e.g., conda environments) that execute the code contained in {term}`Jupyter Notebooks`.

-Jupyter Lab
+JupyterLab
-: A popular web application on which users can create and write their {term}`Jupyter Notebooks`, as well as explore data, install software, etc. You can find more information on running Jupyter Lab [here](https://jupyter.org/install).
+: A popular web application on which users can create and write their {term}`Jupyter Notebooks`, as well as explore data, install software, etc. You can find more information on running JupyterLab [here](https://jupyter.org/install).

 : See @installing-python-in-jupyter for more.

-Jupyter Hub
+JupyterHub
-: A web-based platform that authenticates users and launches {term}`Jupyter Lab` applications for users on remote systems.
+: A web-based platform that authenticates users and launches {term}`JupyterLab` applications for users on remote systems.

 Linux
 : A free and open-souce operating system based on [Unix](wiki:Unix).